ONSdigital/dp/training/architecture/12_FACTOR_APP_PRINCIPLES.md

 > One codebase tracked in revision control, many deploys

 The app should be tracked using version control.
-In DP, We create one GitHub repository per application, for example the [dp-image-api](https://github.com/ONSdigital/dp-image-api) repository contains our codebase for that app.
+In dissemination, We create one GitHub repository per application, for example the [dp-image-api](https://github.com/ONSdigital/dp-image-api) repository contains our codebase for that app.
 Each _deploy_ of the `dp-image-api` will use a version of the codebase.
 The version is defined by an annotated tag which references a specific commit in the `dp-image-api` repository.
 The `production` environment will contain a version deployed from the `master`/`main` branch of the repository, which may be different from the `develop` branch.

 Find out more: